jain-aliya/100-days--coding-challenge/README.md

 Day 3: 2D Array DS
 Problem Statement:Given a 6 x 6 2D array,arr, an hourglass is a subset of values with indices falling in the following pattern.

+Day 4:Dyanmic Array Problem Statement:
+Declare a 2-dimensional array, arr, with n empty arrays, all zero-indexed.
+Declare an integer,last Answer, and initialize it to 0.

+Day 5: Left rotation
+Problem Statement:A Left rotation operation on a circular array shifts each of the array's elements 1 unit to the left.
+The elements that fall off the left end reappear at the right end.
+Given an integer d , rotate the array that many steps to the left and return the result